-We are incorporating by reference in this Prospectus the BNPP 2018 Registration Document, the BNPP Universal Registration Document as at December 31, 2019, the BNPP Universal Registration Document as at December 31, 2020 and the Amendments to the BNPP Universal Registration Document as at December 31, 2020 relating to the Bank and the Group filed with the French Autorité des marchés financiers (the "AMF").
+We are incorporating by reference in this prospectus the BNPP Universal Registration Document as at December 31, 2021 and the Amendments to the BNPP Universal Registration Document as at December 31, 2021, as well as specific portions of the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2020 and the BNPP Universal Registration Document as at December 31, 2019, relating to the Bank and the Group, all as filed with the French Autorité des marchés financiers (the "AMF").
 See "Documents Incorporated by Reference."